 Not necessarily.
 The delivery of each course depends on individual instructors and they are likely to include a variety of delivery modes, including pre-recorded and/or live lectures, live discussions using Collaborate Ultra, WebEx, and reading materials.
 Please expect more communication from your instructors via email and HuskyCT.

-Q: What will happen to planned midterm exams?
+Q: What will happen to exams?

 Q: What about lab classes?